MaplePHP/MaplePHP/README.md

 ```
 composer create-project maplephp/maplephp myApp
 ```
-## Update MaplePHP
+## Updating MaplePHP
-As of version 2.0.0 and beyond MaplePHP you will only need to execute the command bellow to update Maple to its latest version.
+Starting from version 2.0.0 and beyond, updating MaplePHP to the latest version is as simple as running the command below.
 ```
 composer update
 ```